yotorng/bookish-rhizome/content/The Library/A City is Not a Computer.md

 In [Public Libraries in the Smart City](https://link.springer.com/book/10.1007/978-981-13-2805-3) (by Dale Leorke and Danielle Wyatt)
 >[L]ibraries are increasingly positioning themselves as innovation hubs of the new economy, supporting entrepreneurial activity and the skills required to thrive in a digital future.
-- sensors for monitoring visitor flows, shelf-reading robots, RFID tafs to track book circulation, machine learning to add metadata to digitised collections, etc
+- sensors for monitoring visitor flows, shelf-reading robots, RFID tags to track book circulation, machine learning to add metadata to digitised collections, etc
-- Libraries have been **conscripted to smart city narratives**, where libraries have been explicitly written into the nation;'s smart city/national digital infrastructure initiatives (Singapore, Australia, and Scandinavia)
+- Libraries have been **conscripted to smart city narratives**, where libraries have been explicitly written into the nation's smart city/national digital infrastructure initiatives (Singapore, Australia, and Scandinavia)

-## library-as-infrastructure
+## library-as-sociotechnical-infrastructure
 >Thinking about the library as a **network of integrated, mutually reinforcing, evolving infra-structures**—in particular, architectural, technological, social, epistemological, and ethical infrastructures— **can help us better identify what roles we want our libraries to serve, and what we can reasonably expect of them**.
 What ideas, values, and social responsibilities can we scaffold within the library's material systems: its walls and wires, shelves and servers?
 >
 > In this chapter we'll consider how the library functions **both as a knowledge infrastructure and a social infrastructure**—one that provides critical services, especially for those marginalized populations who are either irrelevant to or criminalized by the smart city's all-seeing sensors and all-knowing databases.
 We'll examine how public and academic libraries do, or could, **play important supplemental or adversarial roles in cities powered by proprietary technological platforms and monitored by automated surveillance networks**.